 Peer mentoring is not:

-• A co-dependent relationship where your mentor is acting as a therapist.
+- A co-dependent relationship where your mentor is acting as a therapist.

-• A relationship where the mentor disciplines the mentee.
+- A relationship where the mentor disciplines the mentee.

-• Someone to save your career.
+- Someone to save your career.

 Helping employees grow individually is the target, but this doesn’t mean it is an avenue to a promotion!
 That won’t help employees grow organically, which is the main goal of the mentorship program.

-What is a formalized peer mentorship program?
+What is a formalized peer mentor program?

 Peer mentoring can be especially useful in workplaces where there aren’t enough senior leaders or employees to coach junior team members.
 For that reason, matching peers to mentor one another is a convenient solution.

-In terms of how peer mentoring could function in the workplace, you can either formalize it or keep it informal
+In terms of how peer mentoring could function in the workplace, you can either formalize it or keep it informal.

-Formalized programs have different rules and guidelines that need to be followed for them to be successful.
+A formalized peer mentor program has different rules and guidelines that need to be followed for them to be successful.

-• Creating a structure for how the program will work
+- Creating a structure for how the program will work.

-• Who will be matched with who, how often they’ll meet, what topics they’ll discuss, etc.
+- Who will be matched with who, how often they’ll meet, what topics they’ll discuss, etc.

-• Deciding on what kind of support the company will give to mentees and mentors.
+- Deciding on what kind of support the company will give to mentees and mentors.

-• This can be anything from financial support to giving them time off to meet.
+- This can be anything from financial support to giving them time off to meet.

-• An employee taking a peer under their wing
+- An employee taking a peer under their wing.

-• Employees helping each other out with work-related problems
+- Employees helping each other out with work-related problems.

-• Friendships that blossom into mentoring relationships
+Friendships that blossom into mentoring relationships.

 Informal peer mentoring is great, but it can be hard to scale and isn’t as effective in achieving specific company goals.